abhinav4848/Obsidian-Medicine/antiemetics.md

 - May be opioid related
 - Related to [[5-ht receptors (serotonin receptors)|Serotonin]] (5HT4) and dopamine (D2) receptors
 - Can use [[Metoclopramide]]/Domperidone **unless** prokinetic effect will have negative effects, e.g. Complete bowel obstruction, GI perforation, soon after gastric surgery, Colic
-- Use case: Gastric Stasis (patient with malignant ascites feeling nausea/bloated/passing wind/BNO 2 days/No Colic).
+- Use case: Gastric Stasis (patient with malignant ascites feeling nausea/bloated/passing wind/BNO 2 days/No Colic)- First line domperidone.
+Consider Paracentesis if ascites significant issue.

 **Chemically mediated**
 - Secondary to hypercalcaemia, opioids, or chemotherapy
 - Can use [[Ondansetron]], [[Haloperidol]], Levomepromazine

 **Visceral/Serosal**
 - Due to constipation
 - Oral candidiasis
-- Cyclizine and levomepromazine are first-line
+- **Cyclizine** and levomepromazine are first-line
 - Anti-cholinergics such as hyoscine can be useful

 **Raised intra-cranial pressure**